kiranshashiny/ESP32_CAM_Challenges/README.md

 ![image](https://github.com/kiranshashiny/ESP32_CAM_Challenges/assets/14288989/89542c70-4497-4454-9a27-3997aa322fad)

-In order to over come the Code too big - then use the Arduino 2.x IDE.
+In order to over come the Code too big error  - then use the Arduino 2.x IDE.

 Use a separate 5V from wall adapter to power the ESP32 Webcam, or else I will get the "brown out time out error"